 Systems That Are Accountable To Us

 Regional centers and school districts are required by law to provide services and supports that are individualized and person-centered.
 But who makes sure they are following the law?
-In California, the Legislature and the Department of Developmental Services have significant oversight powers for regional centers, yet thise is still a sense that no one is being held accountable.
-School districts are answerable to local school boards, who are elected officials, yet special education seems to be barely noticed.
+In California, the Legislature and the Department of Developmental Services have significant oversight powers for regional centers, yet there is still a sense that no one is being held accountable.
+School districts are answerable to local school boards, who are elected officials, yet special education seems to be barely noticed or is dysfunctional.

 Each regional center has a core level of oversight by their boards of directors, who are made up primarily of individuals served by the regional centers and family members.
 These board members are supposed to oversee the regional center executive director as well as the general policies and procedures of the organization.
 The members, however, are often recruited and hand-picked by regional center staff leading to concerns about their ability to appropriately supervise the executive director.
 Indeed, board members have complained of fear of retaliation in questioning decisions at an agency that provides them or their loved one with critical services.
 Individuals and family members face the same concern in advocating for needed services that the regional center won’t provide.